purwowd/distributed-cracking/docs/web_interface.md

 ## Security Considerations

-The current implementation does not include authentication or authorization.
-For production use, consider adding:

-- User authentication
-- Role-based access control
+The system includes authentication and authorization features:

+- **JWT-based Authentication**: Secure login with HTTP-only cookies
+- **Role-based Access Control**: Different permission levels (admin, user, viewer)
+- **Password Security**: Bcrypt hashing for secure password storage

+For additional security in production environments:

-- HTTPS support
+- Enable HTTPS with valid certificates
-- Rate limiting
+- Implement rate limiting for login attempts
+- Consider IP-based access restrictions
+- Set up proper firewall rules

+See [security.md](security.md) for comprehensive security guidelines.

 ## Troubleshooting

 Common issues:

+1. **Authentication Issues**
+   - **Login Failures**: Ensure you're using the correct credentials.
+Default mock database credentials are `admin`/`password` or `user`/`password`.
+   - **Session Not Persisting**: Check that cookies are enabled in your browser and that the JWT token is being properly stored.
+   - **Permission Denied**: Certain operations require admin privileges.
+Ensure you're logged in with an admin account.

-1. **Web interface can't connect to the server**
+2. **Web interface can't connect to the server**
-   - Ensure the central server is running
+   - Ensure the central server is running (`python -m cmd.server`)
    - Check that the API_URL in the configuration is correct
+   - Verify network connectivity between web interface and server
+   - For multi-node setups, ensure proper network configuration

+3. **Agent Connection Issues**
+   - Verify agents are properly registered and connected
+   - Check agent logs for connection errors
+   - For cloud agents, ensure proper network configuration as described in [deployment.md](deployment.md)

-2. **Charts not displaying**
+4. **Charts not displaying**
    - Ensure Chart.js is loaded correctly
    - Check browser console for JavaScript errors

-3. **Static files not loading**
+5. **Static files not loading**
    - Verify that the static files are being served correctly
    - Check that file paths are correct in templates

+6. **Database Connection Issues**
+   - If using MongoDB, verify the database is running and accessible
+   - Check connection string in `.env` file
+   - See [mongodb.md](mongodb.md) for detailed MongoDB troubleshooting